 Well, scientifically speaking, when you drastically cut carbohydrates, your body is forced to make the switch from burning carbs for fuel to fat.
 This fat-burning state puts the body in a state known as “Ketosis.”
 While on this diet, the goal is to keep your body in a constant state of Ketosis, which is why there’s a focus on High Fat.

 Most people that I know who have tried Keto saw weight loss results pretty quickly.
 This fast initial weight loss is obviously motivational, but the Keto diet itself is pretty controversial, and its sustainability is suspect.
 I mean, let’s go back to the Orwellian idea that eating bacon is good on this “diet.”
 (And, freedom is slavery, I assume?)

-I know you really want to get rid of that baby weight, but before you start throwing away all of the bread, pasta, and fruit in your house, be aware that the Keto has more than its share of potential side-effects.
+I know you really want to get rid of that baby weight, but before you start throwing away all of the bread, pasta, and fruit in your house, be aware that Keto has more than its share of potential side effects.

 If you’re a new mom, you’ll want to carefully consider whether the Keto diet is safe postpartum.

 Women who are postpartum are often a hormonal mess.
 As a new mom, you might find yourself wanting to cry when you look at the laundry, or snapping at your husband for swaddling the baby the wrong way.